rebythecode/backend-tech-test/README.md

 - For us, a `ride` is a trip of a user and a vehicle.
 - Implement any consideration you think that is important to prevent starting or finishing a ride.
 - We are interested in how you approach the problem and the architecture rather than in the completeness of your solution.
-We expect a working demo but you can mock infrastructure like databases, etc...
+We expect a working demo written in Go, but you can mock infrastructure like databases, etc...
 For instance, using in memory storages or files.
 It is up to you.
 - Feel free to make any change to the provided code or use your own.
 - Don't hesitate asking us if you have any question.
 - We love testing.